Luck9r/laravel-table/README.md

 # Laravel Table
-Uses Laravel for the backend and the Materialize CSS framework with own javascript for the frontend.
+Uses Laravel for the backend and Materialize CSS framework with own javascript for the frontend.

 The frontend makes requests to the backend, which has three endpoints:
 ```bash